Culture shock is a normal reaction to being in a new, unknown environment. Here are some tips on how to handle culture shock in Russia.

 Although Moscow is an international city, it is still a very foreign environment for most expats.
 Your stress levels will be high as you try your best to adjust to your new surroundings.
 You may not know the city; you may not know the language, and all those little everyday things might seem like the toughest challenges ever.
 Website www.sras.org looked into this complex issue.

 Culture shock usually happens in three phases.
 First, there is the honeymoon phase: everything seems new and exciting.
-You will be discovering the city in euphoric delight and the new culture seems wonderful.
+You will be discovering the city in euphoric delight and the new culture (or counterculture) seems wonderful.
 Next comes the so-called negotiation phase: you begin to notice differences and some aspects of the host culture will annoy you.
 Homesickness is not uncommon in this phase and at times you might feel like giving up.
 You may even begin hating the culture.
 The last phase is – adjustment.
 You balance the pros and cons of the new culture and accept the differences.
 You also feel more like yourself in your new environment and begin to feel at home.

 Reasons why you might suffer from culture shock in Moscow